kiitdev/kiit-site/docs/foundations/kiit-result.md

 <ConceptTermLink href="https://github.com/kiitdev/kiit-result/blob/main/kiit-result/src/commonMain/kotlin/kiit/result/Action.kt#L22">Action</ConceptTermLink> names the operation that produced or wrapped a `Result`.
 It carries:

-1. `action: String` — the operation name, required.
+1. `action: String`: the operation name, required.
-2. `xid: String?` — an optional correlation id for tracing.
+2. `xid: String?`: an optional correlation id for tracing.
-3. `data: Map<String, String>` — optional free-form attributes.
+3. `data: Map<String, String>`: optional free-form attributes.
-4. `previous: Action?` — an optional link to the action this one was chained from.
+4. `previous: Action?`: an optional link to the action this one was chained from.

-Attach it via `result.withAction(action, chain = true)`; chaining links to whatever action is already present by default, which is what makes it useful for pinpointing which layer failed inside a nested call chain.
+Attach it via `result.withAction(action, chain = true)`.
+Chaining links to whatever action is already present by default, which is what makes it useful for pinpointing which layer failed inside a nested call chain.
 Once attached, `action` survives `map`/`mapError`/`toOutcome()`/`toTry()`, the same as `status` does.

 <Spacer />